8tentaculos/cssfun/README.md

 ## Parsers
 Parsers are functions that transform style objects into CSS strings.
 When composed, the first parser receives the styles object, and the final one outputs the resulting CSS string.
-By default, StyleSheets are rendered using `renderStyles` and `parseStyles`.
+By default, StyleSheets are rendered using `parseStyles` and `renderStyles`.

 These are the default parser transformations: